 Your profile on Google helps your business show up when it matters most: the very moment your potential next customer is searching for products or services such as yours on Google Search or Google Maps.

 Once Google business listings are created, users and customers can:

 - Answer questions posted by other users.

 The good news is that this profile elevates your business’ listing in local search results.
 The bad news is that, unfortunately, once posted, you no longer have the ability to manage the reviews and comments you receive.
 You can and should respond to each review and comment made about your company (we recommend responding positively and not reacting negatively to criticism.
 Simply ask what you could have done better.).
-Your Google My Business and website are often the first impression for your potential customer.
+Your Google Business Profile and website are often the first impression for your potential customer.

 Here’s how it works: When a user searches for a business or place near their location, they’ll find local listings across Google.
 For example, if you googled “fast food near me,” a listing of all of the fast-food restaurants near you would show up in your search results.

 Local ranking is based on relevance, distance, and prominence

 Local SEO relevance is all about how well your business matches with what a user is looking for.
 Distance is precisely what the word means: How close your business is to the user.
 Prominence is how well-known and popular your business is.
 This is measured based on the information Google has about a business, such as: